• Skip to primary navigation

 • Egg

-• Oil – I used canola oil, but you can use olive oil, coconut oil, or any other oil you have on hand.
+• Oil – I used canola oil, but you can use olive oil, melted coconut oil, or any other oil you have on hand.
+Or butter.

 • Nuts!
 I used chopped pecans in these muffins as well as in the pecan crumble.
 Walnuts or almonds would be amazing, too!

-• Unsalted butter – DO NOT use light spreadable butter as a replacement.
+• Butter – cold butter!
+Keep in fridge until ready to use.
+Do not use light spreadable butter as a replacement.

-• Brown sugar – I used Swerve brown sugar.
-You can use regular light brown sugar, coconut sugar, or any brown sugar replacement brand like Splenda, Truvia, etc.
+• Brown sugar – dark brown sugar, light brown sugar, coconut sugar, or any brown sugar replacement brand like, Truvia, Swerve or golden monk fruit sweetener.

 how to make